trenpixster/addict/README.md

                 mailgun_key: "apikey-secr3tzapik3y"
 ```

-The `email_templates` configuration should point to a model with the following structure:
+The `email_templates` configuration should point to a module with the following structure:
 ```
 defmodule MyApp.MyEmailTemplates do
   def register_template(options) do